lanangwisana/belajar-git-lanang/I-Made-Lanang-Ary-Wisana.md

 ## Education

-- University/School: [Name of your university or school]
+- University/School: Telkom University.
-- Degree/Program: [Name of your degree or program]
+- Degree/Program: Applied Science in Information System.
-- Expected Graduation Date: [Your expected graduation date]
+- Expected Graduation Date: 2025.

 ## Experience

-- Previous Internship Experience: [Yes/No]
+- Previous Internship Experience: No.
 - If yes, please provide details: [List your previous internship experience, including the name of the company, your role, and the duration of the internship]

 ## Skills

-- Programming Languages: [List any programming languages you are proficient in]
+- Programming Languages: Python, SQl
-- Tools/Frameworks: [List any tools or frameworks you have experience using]
+- Tools/Frameworks: -
-- Other Skills: [List any other skills or experience that you think are relevant]
+- Other Skills: -

 ## Projects